notaryproject/notation/docs/distribution/README.md

 **Pros with this approach:**

-* The signature artifact upload and role check are coupled to a signature API.
+* The signature artifact upload and role check are coupled to a signature API

 **Cons with this approach:**